 It is also possible for end-users to require the main construction parties to provide them with separate collateral warranty agreements or ‘third-party-rights.
 Such collateral warranties would contain exclusion and limitation clauses which restrict the damages which end-users could recover.

 Due to a lack of a contractual relationship between third parties (such as purchasers, tenants and lending banks) and the contractor, the rules of extra-contractual liability generally apply.
-The parliamentary committee has recently proposed a draft bill to reform extra-contractual liability and introduce a new book 6 on extra-contractual liability in the Belgian Civil Code.
-It should be noted that at the timing of writing this article, this legislation has not yet been adopted.
+Belgian extra-contractual liability legislation will be amended quite drastically because of the introduction of a new book 6 on extra-contractual liability in the Belgian Civil Code, which was adopted by Parliament on 1 February 2024 and will enter into force six months after its publication in the Belgian official gazette.

 The rules on extra-contractual liability imply that no direct claims can be made by these parties against contracting parties, except where the conditions for extra-contractual liability would be fulfilled (in accordance with the rules of tort).
 Parties are extra-contractually liable for any damage suffered by a third party, to the extent that (i) there is damage and (ii) it has been caused by their respective (iii) default or negligence.